ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ##### data-margin-start (optional)

 This parameter determines when to trigger the timed animation.
 The value specified in `<percent>` dictates that the animation should be triggered when the element has crossed that percentage of the viewport.
-The default value is `X%`.
+The default value is `5%`.

 ## Validation